The memories from last Christmas season

 have everything we could want, including WiFi, showers, Sky TV, coin

 laundry, a gathering place, and much more.
-It was set up by Mike, a cruiser that had to give it up for health reasons.
+It was set up by Mike, a cruiser who had to give it up for health reasons.
 We are almost

-tempted so stay here awhile, but we think we will keep pushing on,
+tempted to stay here awhile, but we think we will keep pushing on,

 weather depending.